Amava-Lin/Artist-Theme/_posts/2020-05-20-education.markdown

 author: Sara Lin
 ---

-I started going back to school part-time in 2018, and a year later I was ready to apply.
+I went back to school part-time in 2018, and a year later I was ready to apply for a master's program.
 I tried for as many schools in the area as I could in order to have the best chances.
 I was determined to get it done in one shot, and I absolutely didn't want my journey to be pushed back another year.
 I had been working like crazy taking night classes just to get this chance!
 It wasn't until February that I received my acceptance to my top school, Columbia University's Vagelos College of Physicians & Surgeons.
 Wow, was I shocked!
 As of this Fall, I will officially be in the MSOT Class of 2022!

 ---